Sprinting-Software/software-architecture-models/README.md

 - concepts: a set of unambiguously defined concepts within software architecture
 - notation: a standardized notation for how to depict these concepts in diagrams

+The concepts should be be explained in such a way that the relationship between them are clearly understood.
+The notation should explain how each concept and each relationship between them can be depicted.

 ## Concepts